Where to get free advice concerning IP disputes in the UK

 The steps to getting help from the service are simple: you make an application through the website; a case officer assesses your application, and, if it meets certain criteria, you’ll be assigned to an appropriate volunteer adviser.
 The service can also help those who do not meet the financial eligibility criterion to find appropriate, alternative legal advice.
 There is plenty of information on IP Pro Bono’s website.

+Maricar attended one of our evening sessions with a default judgment, which had entered the enforcement stage, following a claim by a company alleging copyright infringement.
+It was one of the many speculative invoicing cases in the UK in the past decade.
 Sadly the matter progressed to that stage because the client couldn’t afford the services of a solicitor and none of the advice clinics he contacted could assist.
 Even though he was determined to defend the claim, he thought it would fizzle out.
 It didn’t.

 Then I wasn’t aware of any advice clinic where Maricar could’ve been assisted quite quickly by an IP lawyer so I promised to help him find one.
 I asked Jeremy Phillips to kindly post an appeal on one of his blogs.